 - Log in to the CLE (cle.ucsf.edu) and go to the CLE course that contains the quiz activity with questions that need to be manually graded.

 - Click on the quiz link on the course page.
-For this example, we will click on Final Exam as shown below.
+The quiz page will open.

-To manually grade essay questions in the final exam, navigate to the Administration block, and click Manual grading (all other questions types are graded automatically by the system).
+- On the quiz page, navigate to the gear icon and click Manual grading (all other question types are graded automatically by the system).

 On the grading screen, you will see the following:

-- A field to enter comments for the students.
+- C: A field to enter comments for the students.

 Proceed to grade each response on the page in this manner.
 When you are done, click the Save and go to next page button to save your work and report the grade to the gradebook.